ucopacme/start-here/docs/org.rst

   (python36) [djr@hostname spec.d]$ awsloginprofile --new sdoo  < -- This will create your loginprofile and send you and email with further steps.

-  NOTE: if you make an OOPS: you nad maybe do a type in one of the User/Group Spec files and you receive an error upon trying to create the User.
+  NOTE: if you make an OOPS: you and maybe do a type in one of the User/Group Spec files and you receive an error upon trying to create the User.

   On the next pass of trying to create the account, use the following syntax instead.